Aww… February 14. The day when love is in the air and life is good.

 Saint Valentine who?

-The day of hearts and flowers is recognised throughout the world but did you know that it was one man that started the whole event?
+The day of hearts and flowers is recognized throughout the world but did you know that it was one man that started the whole event?
 Proof that the male species are not as incapable of romance as they’d like us to believe, the story of Saint Valentine (or Saint Valentinus as he was known back then) is filled with passion and desire.

 According to legend, Saint Valentine was a priest in Ancient Rome (circa 3rd Century) who married loved-up couples in secret when Emperor Claudius II imposed a ban on matrimony – according to him, unmarried men made better soldiers (boo!).
 A true romantic, Saint Valentine chose love not war and carried out secret marriages.
 Unfortunately, he was discovered and punished for his treachery.